-In 2007 Kimrea & her band the Dreamdogs, Joe Lococo, Russ Whitehead and Joost Vonk released their first studio album "Big Time" which was recorded at 3 time Grammy winning Producer Narada Michael Walden's Tarpan Studios.
-Narada Michael Walden produced her song "What Do You Want From Me" for the album.
+In 2007 Kimrea & her band the Dreamdogs, Joe Lococo, Russ Whitehead and Joost Vonk released their first studio album together.
+The album "Big Time" was produced by Kimrea and recorded by Jim Reitzel at 3 time Grammy winning Producer Narada Michael Walden's Tarpan Studios.
+Narada Michael Walden produced one song "What Do You Want From Me" on the album.
 The album also features Harmonica Great Norton Buffalo from the Steve Miller Band on the track "Paradise".

 In 2011 Kimrea released her 5th album “Secret Room”, produced by Jim Reitzel and recorded at Tarpan Studios.
-Drummer Gary Mallaber (Steve Miller, Van Morrison…that’s him on “Moondance”) lends his energy to 6 cuts on that album.
+Drummer Gary Mallaber (Steve Miller, Van Morrison…that’s Gary on Van Morrison’s hit “Moondance”) lends his energy to 6 cuts on that album.